PRTSTR%

 should be set in advance; PRTSTR% supports them all.

-even when its window is locked.
+will keep functioning even when its window is locked.

 Program Status